nasa03/Awesome-Math-Learning/README.md

     <p><a href="https://twitter.com/etiennejcb/">Animation by Étienne Jacob</a></p>
 </h4>

-## :man_teacher: Collection of the most awesome Math lectures in the form of notes, videos and cheatsheets.
+## :man_teacher: Collection of the most awesome lectures on Mathematics in the form of notes, videos and cheatsheets.

 > ### Contributions are very welcome! :hugs: